ethereum/consensus-specs/specs/core/0_beacon-chain.md

 Processing the beacon chain is fundamentally similar to processing the Ethereum 1.0 chain in many respects.
 Clients download and process blocks, and maintain a view of what is the current "canonical chain", terminating at the current "head".
 However, because of the beacon chain's relationship with Ethereum 1.0, and because it is a proof-of-stake chain, there are differences.

-For a beacon chain block `block` to be processed by a node, the following conditions must be met:
+For a beacon chain block, `block`, to be processed by a node, the following conditions must be met:

-* The parent block `block.ancestor_hashes[0]` has been processed and accepted.
+* The parent block, `block.ancestor_hashes[0]`, has been processed and accepted.
-* The Ethereum 1.0 block pointed to by the `state.processed_pow_receipt_root` has already been processed and accepted.
+* The Ethereum 1.0 block pointed to by the `state.processed_pow_receipt_root` has been processed and accepted.
-* The node's local clock time is greater than or equal to the `state.genesis_time + block.slot * SLOT_DURATION`.
+* The node's local clock time is greater than or equal to `state.genesis_time + block.slot * SLOT_DURATION`.

 If these conditions are not met, the client should delay processing the beacon block until the conditions are all satisfied.